adafruit/Adafruit_BMP183_Unified_Library/README.md

 Pick one up today in the adafruit shop!
   * https://www.adafruit.com/products/1900

-These drivers use I2C to communicate, 2 pins are required to interface.
+These Sensors use SPI to communicate, 4 pins are required to interface

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!